bendalab/thunderfish/doc/thunderfish.md

 6. Peak-to-peak amplitude in the units of the input data.
 7. Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+8. Percentage of recording that is clipped.
+9. Whether the waveform was flipped.
-8. Time where the pulse starts relative to P1 in milliseconds.
+10. Time where the pulse starts relative to P1 in milliseconds.
-9. Time where the pulse ends relative to P1 in milliseconds.
+11. Time where the pulse ends relative to P1 in milliseconds.
-10. Total width of the pulse in milliseconds.
+12. Total width of the pulse in milliseconds.
-11. Time constant of the exponential decay of the tail of the pulse in milliseconds.
+13. Time constant of the exponential decay of the tail of the pulse in milliseconds.
-12. Index of the first peak in the pulse (i.e. -1 for P-1)
+14. Index of the first peak in the pulse (i.e. -1 for P-1)
-13. Index of the last peak in the pulse (i.e. 3 for P3)
+15. Index of the last peak in the pulse (i.e. 3 for P3)
-14. Number of EODs used for computing the averaged EOD waveform.
+16. Number of EODs used for computing the averaged EOD waveform.
-15. Frequency at the peak power of the single pulse spectrum in Hertz.
+17. Frequency at the peak power of the single pulse spectrum in Hertz.
-16. Peak power of the single pulse spectrum in decibel.
+18. Peak power of the single pulse spectrum in decibel.
-17. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+19. How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-18. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+20. How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-19. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+21. Frequency at which the power reached half of the peak power relative to the initial power in Hertz.

 ### RECORDING-pulsepeaks-N.EXT